Reanalyzing DESI DR1: 2. Constraints on Dark Energy, Spatial Curvature, and Neutrino Masses: Results

 Let us consider these results in more detail.
 The DESI BAO data provides a tomographic measurement of the expansion rate, which allows one to determine the $\Omk$ parameter without any external distance calibration.
 From the DESI DR2 BAO data alone, we obtain $10^3\,\Omk=21.0_{-40.3}^{+40.2}$, in excellent agreement with the official DESI analysis~\cite{DESI:2025zgx}.
 From the shape of the galaxy power spectrum, we can obtain an independent constraint on the physical dark matter density $\omega_{cdm}$, which sets the sound horizon at the drag epoch.\footnote{The sound horizon at the baryon drag epoch depends on both $\omega_b$ and $\omega_{cdm}$.
 Since the DESI data does not have sufficient statistical power to constrain the baryon density $\omega_b$, we adopt the BBN prior to constrain this parameter.} The FS measurements thus act as an external calibration of the sound horizon, breaking the $H_0-r_d$ degeneracy and constraining parameters that govern the expansion history.
 We find that incorporating the DESI DR1 pre-reconstructed power spectrum reduces the $\Omk$ uncertainty by a factor of two, with a further $10\%$ improvement found by adding the DESI DR1 bispectrum, due to parameter degeneracy breaking.
 All of the DESI-only results are fully consistent with a flat Universe.

 The CMB provides an independent and precise measurement of spatial curvature.
-Using the CMB data alone, we find $10^3\,\Omk = -10.3_{-5.7}^{+7.0}$, which is roughly three times tighter than that from the $\bao+P_\ell+B_0$ analysis (see Fig.\,\ref{fig:OmK}).
-This measurement is consistent with a flat universe within $1.5\sigma$.
-Notably, the CMB constraint is robust to the choice of Planck likelihood: adopting the newer \texttt{HiLLiPoP}+\texttt{LoLLiPoP} likelihoods~\cite{Tristram:2020wbi,Tristram:2023haj}, based on the \textit{Planck} PR4 maps, yields $10^3\,\Omk = -8.7_{-5.6}^{+6.2}$, fully consistent with the Planck PR3 result.
+Using the CMB data alone, we find $10^3\,\Omk = -10.3_{-5.7}^{+7.0}$, which is roughly three times tighter than that from the $\bao+P_\ell+B_0$ analysis (see Fig.\,\ref{fig:OmK}). \resub{Notably, the CMB measurements imply a mild preference for positive curvature ($\Omk<0$) at the $1.5\sigma$ level.
+This preference can be traced back to the so-called ``curvature tension'' in the Planck PR3 data~\cite{Planck:2018nkj}.
+In our analysis, the evidence for positive curvature is somewhat reduced due to the inclusion of the latest CMB lensing likelihoods~\cite{Planck:2018nkj,Tristram:2023haj}.} The CMB constraint is robust to the choice of Planck likelihood: adopting the newer \texttt{HiLLiPoP}+\texttt{LoLLiPoP} likelihoods~\cite{Tristram:2020wbi,Tristram:2023haj}, based on the \textit{Planck} PR4 maps, yields $10^3\,\Omk = -8.7_{-5.6}^{+6.2}$, fully consistent with the Planck PR3 result. \resub{This preference for $\Omk<0$ in the CMB data is not expected to affect our conclusions because the addition of the BAO and FS data breaks parameter degeneracies and favours $\Omk>0$, as discussed below.}